dojo/docs/dojo/partial.rst

   dojo.xhrGet(args);

 Okay, so that will invoke the dataLoaded function when the xhrGet function returns ... but load of xhrGet expects param structure of: load(data, ioargs).
-So how the heck to we make sure that xhrGet's expectations are honored even with that new first param called 'someFirstParam'?
+So how the heck do we make sure that xhrGet's expectations are honored even with that new first param called 'someFirstParam'?
 Enter dojo.partial!
 Here's how you would do it:

 .. code-block :: javascript